South Carolina Property Tax Rate A Complete Guide

 South Carolina applies property tax rates differently based on whether a property is owner-occupied or not and whether it is residential, commercial, or agricultural.
 The Association of Counties makes this calculation separately from the millage rate.

-If you're using this particular model and you have an owner-occupied home, you'll multiply your appraised value by 4 percent before you consider millage rates.
+If you're using this particular model and have an owner-occupied home, you'll multiply your appraised value by 4 percent before considering millage rates.

 “Is there an easier way?”